-Each year, termites cause significant damage to structures and crops in the United States.
-Experts estimate that homeowners spend billions of dollars annually to treat infestations and repair termite damage.
+Each year, termites cause significant damage to structures in the United States.
+Experts estimate homeowners spend billions of dollars annually to treat infestations and repair termite damage.
 The interesting thing about damage from termites is that homeowners and property managers seldom see termites.
-Watch for the signs and get regular inspections from a quality, licensed inspector — because early detection is the key in limiting the scope of a termite colony’s destructiveness, but it can be difficult to do, which is why you need the help of an expert.
+Watch for the signs and get regular inspections from a quality, licensed inspector — because early detection is the key to stopping and preventing further termite wood damage.

 Termite Exit Holes

 When a colony matures and produces reproductive termites, workers create small holes to allow them to exit.
-Locating these holes can assist in identifying the location of a termite infestation.
-Repairing them involves scraping the upper, infested wooden surface away with a chisel.
-The scraped site needs sanding to create a smooth surface.
-Then, strengthen the site with wood fillers.
-Polish again to ensure that the fillers remain secured in their position.
-Wood fillers and finishing products come with easy-to-follow instructions that can make the process doable even for the unhandy.
+Locating these holes can identify the location of a termite infestation.
+Repairing termite exit holes in wood requires sanding to create a smooth surface and filling the holes with wood filler.
+Wood fillers and finishing products come with easy-to-follow instructions that can make the process easy for the average DIYer.

 Sagging floors and ceilings result from both subterranean and drywood termite infestations.
-In the event of more severe infestations, wooden surfaces may become so compromised that they buckle or collapse.
-Contrary to popular belief, termites are not partial to aging wooden structures; they have been known to inhabit new buildings within a short time after construction.
-Unfortunately, structural failure due to termite damage is not at all uncommon.
+Severe infestations can even cause the termite wood-damaged areas to buckle or collapse.
+Contrary to popular belief, termites are not partial to aging wooden structures; they have inhabited new buildings within a short time after construction.
+Unfortunately, structural failure because of termite wood damage is not at all uncommon.

-Termites can damage the underlying flooring of laminate.
-Damage caused to laminate flooring by termite infestations can appear similar to typical water damage.
-Laminate will blister and sag in affected areas.
-Termites have even been known to chew through the laminate and create small holes.
-When addressing damage like this, it is often necessary to remove and replace the flooring and underlayment.
+Termites can damage the underlying flooring and the laminate over it.
+Damage caused to laminate flooring by termite infestations can appear similar to water damage.
+Laminate will blister and sag in affected areas and you may even see small holes in the flooring.
+When repairing damage like this, it is often necessary to remove and replace the flooring and underlayment.
 If you’re pretty handy, this may be something you can do yourself, but if in doubt, leave it to the pros.

 Damage caused to ceilings by termites commonly resembles light water damage.
 Affected ceilings buckle and sag.
 Repairing termite ceiling damage depends upon the level of infestation and the materials with which your ceiling was constructed.
 However, the first visible signs of termite damage often indicate full-scale infestations and can require expensive replacement.

-Subterranean termites are the most common variety in California and and are responsible for the majority of damage to structures.
+Subterranean termites are the most common variety in California and are responsible for most damage to structures.
 Almost any exposed wood or gap underground can allow these termites to cause significant damage to a foundation, which will require installing supports and replacing blocks.
-This work will require a professional.
-As noted earlier, worker termites also build tunnels from mud, saliva and feces, which they use to travel to above-ground food sources.
+This work will require a professional who is well versed in not only termite damage, but understands the procedures for proper foundation repair.

 If termites have already damaged your home, you’re going to need wood repair services from the team at Hi-Tech Termite Control.
-People often don’t know they are dealing with an infestation until after the pests have already started to cause damage to the home.
-In your time of need, you deserve to have an expert who specializes in repairing the destruction caused by household pests.
+People rarely know they are dealing with an infestation until after the pests have already started to cause damage to the home.
+In your time of need, you deserve to have an expert who specializes in repairing the destruction caused by wood-destroying insects like termites.

 If you have an infestation, we’re here to help.
-Based upon the nature and extent of termite infestation, Hi-Tech’s advanced technology could be your answer!
+Based upon the nature and extent of termite infestation, Hi-Tech’s advanced technology could be the perfect solution.
 We proudly provide service throughout Southern California, including in Los Angeles, San Diego, and Orange County — call to learn more or get started today with a free inspection!